SPDLDaemon/spdl-docs-master/docs/content/ApplicationNotes/JoystickInput/_index.md

 ### Usability

 If you've tried experimenting with the \\(\mathbf{M}\\) and \\(\mathbf{b}\\) matrices, and you still can't find a control mapping you're happy with, you may want to look at some more advanced mappings to help usability.
-When you've trying to control things with a velocity-mapped controller, it's typically the case that
+When you're trying to control things with a velocity-mapped controller, it's typically the case that
 1. When you're near zero, you want to remain still, even if your hand is jittering a little, or is busy moving the other joystick axis.
 2. When you're near zero, you want more precise control over small velocities.